-Low and behold I discovered that for some reason no one else--at least no one I could discover--had come up with that old idea.
+Low and behold, I discovered that for some reason no one else--at least no one I could discover--had come up with that old idea.
 And I discovered a whole culture of creative really smart people previously unknown to me.
-Matt Gerber, the coordinator of the first BricksWest® thought the idea of engraving on the bricks was good and I said they would make great name badges and keyrings.
-He jumped at the idea and envisioned a contest for badge enhancement by the participants and they seemed to really take to it.
+Matt Gerber, the coordinator of the first BricksWest® thought the idea of engraving on the bricks was good and I said they would make great name badges and keychains.
+He jumped at the idea and envisioned a contest for badge enhancement by the participants; and they seemed to really take to it.

 Peyton and I went to BricksWest® in San Diego to see what the possibilities were.
 I was of course in hopes of being able to wow the LEGO corporate guys with my incredibly simple but brilliant idea and get permission to set up a kiosk at LEGOLAND, move to California to make my fortune.
 (This idea is too good and watch--I bet The LEGO Company will soon be offering them at their spiffy theme parks and their company stores). --Update: they do just that at some of their larger stores and LEGOLAND.